vgrichina/near-lands/README.md

-# Phaser 3 Parcel Project Template
+# Phaser 3 Decentralized Multiplayer Game Project Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Parcel](https://v2.parceljs.org) that includes hot-reloading for development and production-ready builds.

+This project demonstrates how you can use [NEAR blockchain](https://near.org) for user accounts, storage and turn-based game logic.
+It also demonstrates usage of [simple-peer](https://github.com/feross/simple-peer) to enable real time peer to peer communication between users (used to share location of every user).

 ## Requirements